TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 You need to submit your MiniJava project with a pull request against branch `assignment10` on GitHub.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

-This project should contain a `README.md` with a short paragraph explaining the organisation of your Stratego files.

 The deadline for submission is December 6th, 23:59.
 {: .notice .notice-warning}

 ### Grading

-You can earn up to 10 points for your Jasmin program and up to 75 points for your code generator:
+You can earn up to 10 points for your Jasmin program and up to 90 points for your code generator:

 * transformation (50 points)
     * program (2 points)
     * main class (18 points)
     * main method (13 points)
     * print statement (17 points)
-* menu actions (10 points)
-    * Jasmin (5 points)
-    * Java class file (5 points)
-* challenges (15 points)
+* challenges (5 points)
-    * target directories (4 points)
     * automatic code generation (5 points)
-    * runner (6 points)

-You can earn up to 10 points for the quality of your code.
-We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
-We will consider the fact that Stratego is new to you.

 ### Early Feedback